piegope/doc/docs/en/rdm/windows/commands/administration/settings/security-providers.md

 ![Security Provider - Shared Passphrase](https://webdevolutions.azureedge.net/docs/en/rdm/windows/clip3436.png)

-Entries configuration data is encrypted using a mix of a key stored in {{ en.RDM }} and the passphrase you've entered.
+Entries configuration data is encrypted using a mix of a key stored in {{ en.RDM }} and the passphrase you have entered.

 The passphrase is required only when configuring the data source.
 A policy can be enabled to always prompt for the passphrase when connecting to the data source.